jcblemai/drosophila-reproducibility/README.md

 - **`last_author_claims.csv`**: Last author covariates merged with claim data

 ## Data Sources

-The analysis uses data from the ReproSci database (https://reprosci.epfl.ch):
+The analysis uses data from the ReproSci database (https://reprosci.epfl.ch).
+It is built from an SQL dump but you can also query it using:
 - Claims database: https://reprosci.epfl.ch/workspaces/3tebs5/get_claims
 - Author statistics: https://reprosci.epfl.ch/download?f=author_stats
 - Challenge reasons: https://reprosci.epfl.ch/reasons